 If you’re not used to saying “no”, starting to say it can feel daunting and overwhelming.
 This can put you off even starting.
 So start small.
 Choose an area where you know you find it difficult to decline requests, even if you want to.
 Then select a specific small and inconsequential request to say “no” to.
 From that, you can build your no-saying muscle and begin to decline more difficult asks.

-7. Give your surrounding time to adjust to the new, assertive you
+7. Give your surroundings time to adjust to the new, assertive you

 If you’ve always said “yes” to everyone, it might surprise your surroundings when you start saying “no”.
 Give your surroundings a chance to get used to you setting your limits.